High-level CLI for Git

 git continue

 When a Git Town command encounters a problem that it cannot resolve, for example a merge conflict, it stops to give the user an opportunity to resolve the issue.
 Once you have resolved the issue, run the continue command to tell Git Town to continue executing the failed command.
-Git Town will retry the failed step and execute all remaining steps of the original command.
+Git Town will retry the failed operation and execute all remaining operations of the original command.

 git skip